Throgmorton enjoys travel, hiking, and road-trips, especially in US Southwest.

-This a a great introductory hike of the canyon floor of Zion because it starts at the entrance of Zion National Park at the Visitor Center and is moderate with little elevation gain.
-It follows the Virgin River upstream and parallels the well traveled road taking in great views of the sandstone sentinels such as the Watchman (6545') and the Towers of the Virgin.
+This is a great introductory hike of the canyon floor of Zion because it starts at the entrance of Zion National Park at the Visitor Center and is moderate with little elevation gain.
+It follows the Virgin River upstream and parallels the well-traveled road taking in great views of the sandstone sentinels such as the Watchman and the Towers of the Virgin.
 It ends at Canyon Junction with views of the unfinished arch along the Zion-Mount Carmel Highway.
 Start at the South Campground just inside the park's boundaries and follow the trail upstream along the river.
 It's likely you'll see deer casually browsing and unafraid of humans.
 Avoid approaching them.
 Midway is the Zion Human History Museum, a good place to rest, get water, and browse the displays and gift shop.
 It is also Shuttle Stop #2 if you need a ride up or down canyon.
 Continue along the trail to Canyon Junction (Shuttle Stop #3) for a great view of the rock formations.
 Here the views open up and the road splits with the thoroughfare going up the canyon wall to the park's East Rim.
 The Zion Canyon Scenic Drive is where the Park Shuttle continues.
 Be advised that this route has restricted POV access.

-Zion National Park: 5 Valley Floor Hikes
+Zion National Park: 6 Valley Floor Hikes & East Rim

 1. Pa'rus Trail